orb-lang/helm/doc/md/helm/raga/search.md

 Search.name = "search"
 Search.prompt_char = "⁉️"
 ```

 ## Input/updating search results

-We need to update the search result whenever the contents of the Txtbuf change.
+We need to update the search result whenever the contents of the Txtbuf change\.

 ```lua